SkyPet/SkyPetGUI/README.md

 This is the UI for all SkyPet Apps.
 It has conditional compilation for modules depending on what needs to be compiled for.
 For DEVELOPMENT ONLY!.
 Run with `npm start`.

-To integrate into production, use an external CLI.
-See, for example, the implementation in SkyPetDesktop.
+To integrate into production, use an external build configuration.
+See, for example, the implementation in <a href="https://github.com/skyPet/SkyPetDesktop>SkyPetDesktop</a>.

+##Tests
+Run
+`npm test -- --coverage`
+for unit tests.
+Integration with an external build tool is described in <a href="https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#continuous-integration">The create react app docs</a>

+#Base Documentation

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).